Chick92/ugv_block_V_instructions/README.md

 If a Rajant ES1 or Rajant Cardinal is mounted to the top of the UGV, the status light will turn yellow after a few seconds, before turning white and then alternating Green, Red and Blue which indicates the radio is booting.
 It will then turn solid Blue, indicating it is searching for a network, and solid green when it is connected to another breadcrumb radio.

-It is heavily recommended to operate the UGV via mounted Rajant network, as this can provide 512bit MAC address encryption and 256 bit AES packet encryption, and a wireless range measured in KM (depending on the wireless environment).
-Powerbanks, shown below, can be provided by OSE or OSE distributors.
-The UGV can also be operated using a cellular modem or WiFi, but these have downsides - none deterministic lag, and short range respectively.
+It is heavily recommended to operate the UGV via mounted Rajant network, as this can provide 512bit MAC address encryption and 256 bit AES packet encryption, and a wireless range measured in kilometers as opposed to meters with WiFi (depending on the wireless environment).
+Powerbanks and Rajants, shown below, can be provided by OSE or OSE distributors.

-Using a cellular modem is out of the scope of this document, however controlling the UGV via it's WiFi access point is covered below.

 ![alt text](powerbank_77_front.jpg "MK10 Powerbank with ES1")